Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 diving equipment setup copyright 2019 Andy Davis

-The rear crotch D-ring is where you’ll stow items like reels, spools and DSMBs.
+The rear crotch D-ring is where you’ll stow items like reels, spools, and DSMBs.
 You want to avoid these lumpy objects falling between your legs when diving.

-Step 9a – Fitting the Loop Bungees
+Step 9a – Set up Sidemount Loop Bungees

-If you’re using loop bungees (recommended for most people), then now is the time to fit them.
-Thread one end of the bungee through the top of your rear tri-glide, bring it forwards under the armpit and thread it down through whatever you’re using as a front retainer (tri-glides or rubber o-rings).
+If you’re using sidemount loop bungees (recommended for most people), then now is the time to fit them.
+Thread one end of the sidemount bungee through the top of your rear tri-glide, bring it forward under the armpit and thread it down through whatever you’re using as a front retainer (tri-glides or rubber o-rings).
 Then route it back under the armpit and back through the tri-glide at the rear.
 Secure it using simple overhand knots at each end.

-Click here for full instructions on how to setup Sidemount Loop Bungees.
+Click here for full instructions on how to set up Sidemount Loop Bungees.

 Harness Set Up copyright 2019 Andy Davis

-As a rule of thumb, the correct length for loop bungees is when you can stretch them comfortably to the nipples; and at full stretch (high tension) they should meet together at the sternum.
+Test your sidemount bungee length by inserting your thumbs through one strand of the bungee on each side.
+Bring the bungees together at the front of your chest.
+As a rule of thumb, the correct length for sidemount loop bungees is when you can stretch them comfortably to the nipples; and at full stretch (high tension) they should meet together at the sternum.

 Once sized appropriately cut off the surplus bungee.
 Leave maybe 4-6″ extra initially; pending in-water testing and adjustment.

+For either method, the sidemount bungee runs under the armpit and up to the front harness shoulder D-rings.
+Most divers connect continuous or independent sidemount bungees to the D-rings via medium-sized boltsnaps.
 The drawback to that is more clutter on the D-rings; which is especially poignant to technical divers who’ll be adding lots more boltsnaps to those D-rings when they attach multiple deco/stage tanks.

 Sidemount Set Up copyright 2019 Andy Davis